nikhilbisht21/IMagic/README.md

 # IMagic
-Colorization of black and white image using Deep Learning
+Colorization of grayscale image using Deep Learning